ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 are checked by default in the NextEuropa platform settings.
 - Tracked changes are not fully supported by the Poetry translation system.
 For this reason, the "Validated" state of "Block the saving for these Workbench Moderation states" is also checked by default in the NextEuropa platform settings.

+## Configure the tracked changes scanning process

+The "WYSIWYG tracked changes" form accessible via the admin menu (Configuration / Content Authoring / WYSIWYG profiles / WYSIWYG tracked changes / Tracked changes logs status).

+During the Drupal cron execution, entities that are not of the node types are scanned in order to detected any tracked changes in their WYSIWYG fields.
+The results will feed the list displayed ["Content tracked changes"](#hcontent-tracked-changes-page) page.

+The form allows:

+- Setting the frequency in seconds of the scanning execution inside Drupal cron execution.<br />
+Ex.: If the value is 3600 and Drupal cron are executed every 30 minutes, the scanning will be executed every 2 cron executions.
+- Forcing the scanning execution by clicking on the "Force scanning".

 [Go to top](#table-of-content)